vercel/modelfusion/docs/integration/model-provider/openaicompatible/index.md

 # OpenAI Compatible

 Many AI hosting providers offer an OpenAI-compatible API.
 ModelFusion supports these providers out of the box.

-You only need to provide an API configuration, e.g. using [BaseUrlApiConfiguration](/api/classes/BaseUrlApiConfiguration).
-For several providers there also pre-configured API configurations.
+You only need to provide an API configuration, e.g. using [BaseUrlApiConfiguration](/api/classes/BaseUrlApiConfiguration).For several providers there also pre-configured API configurations: [Fireworks AI](/api/classes/FireworksAIApiConfiguration), [Together AI](/api/classes/TogetherAIApiConfiguration).

 :::note
 Please note that many providers implement the OpenAI API with slight differences, which can cause